Halloween, Samhain, All Hallows, All Saints or Hallow-Eve is the season of the Crone. In ancient

 face to face....

-represent the presence of deity.
-To put on the mask, in ancient times, was often interpreted as a literal
+presence of deity.
+To put on the mask, in ancient times, was often interpreted as a literal assumption of the

-assumption of the divine spirit that the mask embodied.
-The animal-headed deities of ancient Egypt began as
+divine spirit that the mask embodied.
+The animal-headed deities of ancient Egypt began as priests and

-priests and priestesses wearing totemic animal masks.
-The wolf and bear clans of northern Europe wore masks of
+priestesses wearing totemic animal masks.
+The wolf and bear clans of northern Europe wore masks of the

-the appropriate animals for religious rites and considered themselves inwardly possessed by their sacred
+appropriate animals for religious rites and considered themselves inwardly possessed by their sacred beasts.

-beasts.
-Such traditions gave rise not only to common surnames like Wolf and Baer, but also to legends of
+Such traditions gave rise not only to common surnames like Wolf and Baer, but also to legends of werewolves

-werewolves ("man-wolves") and berserkers (warriors who became possessed by battle-frenzy when wearing the
+("man-wolves") and berserkers (warriors who became possessed by battle-frenzy when wearing the "bear sark" or